Digital-Identity-Labs/little_disco/README.md

   * As of 2024 this is a new project, there may be bugs.
   * I'm new to modern Javascript and VueJS, so there might be some active learning going on
   * Multi-language support is planned but not usable yet
-  * Tests are currently inadequate
+  * Tests are currently very inadequate.
   * The more efficient data formats require your own scripts or the [Smee](https://github.com/Digital-Identity-Labs/smee) libraries to generate
   * There is no central store, so Little Disco cannot behave like Seamless Access.
   * Large federations and a slow internet connection will cause the page to take awhile to load.
-(For reference, the UK federation on an
+(For reference, the large UK federation on an
-  8Mb/s ADSL connection works fine)
+  8Mb/s ADSL connection works surprisingly well)
   * Little Disco may be slow on older, slow PCs or older phones.
-  * As a client side app Little Disco will not work with scripts and non-browser HTTP agents unless they also include JS rendering
+  * As a client-side app Little Disco will not work with scripts and non-browser HTTP agents unless they also include JS rendering
   * Little Disco has not been audited or tested for accessibility yet
+  * Localization is currently missing

 ## Alternatives